-FTA assigns a rating to the "Performance and Impacts of Transit-Supportive Plans and Policies" measure by qualitatively evaluating evidence of demonstrated cases of development and development proposals in station areas affected by transit-supportive plans and policies.
+FTA assigns a rating to the "Performance and Impact of Transit-Supportive Plans and Policies" subfactor by quantitatively evaluating development plans and transit-supportive urban design characteristics in station areas, favoring plans and policies demonstrating smart growth and complete street planning principles and universal design.
+In addition, FTA evaluates evidence of demonstrated cases of development and development proposals in station areas affected by transit-supportive plans and policies.
 This measure qualitatively considers real estate market conditions favoring development and redevelopment in station areas and development around other recent high-capacity transit projects in the region.
-FTA is proposing to move growth management, transit supportive corridor policies, and tools to implement land use policies to this subfactor.

-FTA assigns a value to the "Tools to Maintain or Increase the Share of Affordable Housing in Station Areas" measure by qualitatively evaluating the creation, preservation, and long-term availability of affordable housing in the station areas and region.
+FTA assigns a measure to the "Tools to Maintain or Increase the Share of Affordable Housing in Station Areas" measure by qualitatively evaluating the creation, preservation, and long-term availability of affordable housing in the station areas and region.
 This measure qualitatively assesses affordable housing need and supply, plans and policies, zoning, financial incentives and tools, and evidence of developer activity to preserve and increase affordable housing.
 Projects score higher if the sponsor can demonstrate long-term restrictions or programs favoring very and extremely low-income households (earning at or below 50 percent and 30 percent of AMI, respectively).
 Consistent with the White House Housing Supply Action Plan, projects score higher if the documentation demonstrates adopted zoning and land use reforms that reduce the regulatory barriers for affordable housing production and supply, financial tools that can be leveraged to finance construction and rehabilitation of affordable housing over "naturally occurring" or "market rate" affordable housing to preserve long-term affordability.
-FTA favors unique local and/or state affordable housing programs and incentives over typical federal programs and incentives such as U. S. Department of Housing and Urban Development (HUD) Section 8 Housing.
+FTA favors unique local and/or state affordable housing programs and incentives over typical federal programs and incentives such as U.S. Department of Housing and Urban Development (HUD) Section 8 Housing.

-- Supportive Zoning in Station Areas: - Supportive Zoning in Station Areas (including zoning for universal design) - Performance and Impacts of Transit-Supportive Plans and Policies: - Growth Management; - o Transit-Supportive Corridor Policies (including policies that support universal design); - o Tools to Implement Transit-Supportive Plans and Policies; - Performance of Transit-Supportive Plans and Policies; and - Potential Impact of Transit Project on Station Area Development. - Tools to Maintain or Increase the Share of Affordable Housing in Station Areas: - Evaluation of Affordable Housing Needs and Supply Specific to Station Areas, including an examination of local plans or policies that enable or inhibit housing development in the area
+- Supportive Zoning in Station Areas: - Supportive Zoning in Station Areas (including zoning for universal design) - Performance and Impacts of Transit-Supportive Plans and Policies: - Growth Management;

-- Plans and Policies to Preserve and Increase Affordable Housing such as: - Inclusionary zoning and/or density bonuses for affordable housing - Employer assisted housing policies - Voluntary or mandatory inclusionary housing policies - Rent controls or condominium conversion controls - Zoning to promote housing diversity - Affordability covenants - Anti-displacement policies - Permanently affordable housing - Enforceable local or state LBAR housing quotas - Adopted Financing Tools and Strategies to Preserve and Increase Affordable Housing such as: - Target property acquisition, rehabilitation, and development funding for low-income housing within the station areas, including: - Low Income Housing Tax Credits - Ongoing local or state affordable housing operating subsidies - Weatherization and utilities support program - Local or state tax abatements for low-income or senior housing - Local or State programs that provide mortgage or other home ownership assistance for lower income and senior households - Streamlined state requirements for environmental planning for projects that include LBAR housing - Established land banking programs or transfer tax programs - Local or regional affordable housing trust funds - Targeted tax increment financing or other value-capture strategies for low-income housing - Developer Activity to Preserve and Increase Affordable Housing
+- o Transit-Supportive Corridor Policies (including policies that support universal design); - Tools to Implement Transit-Supportive Plans and Policies; - Performance of Transit-Supportive Plans and Policies; and - o Potential Impact of Transit Project on Station Area Development. - Tools to Maintain or Increase the Share of Affordable Housing in Station Areas: - Evaluation of Affordable Housing Needs and Supply Specific to Station Areas, including an examination of local plans or policies that enable or inhibit housing development in the area - o Plans and Policies to Preserve and Increase Affordable Housing such as: - Inclusionary zoning and/or density bonuses for affordable housing - Employer assisted housing policies - Voluntary or mandatory inclusionary housing policies - Rent controls or condominium conversion controls - Zoning to promote housing diversity - Affordability covenants - Anti-displacement policies - Permanently affordable housing - Enforceable local or state LBAR housing quotas - Adopted Financing Tools and Strategies to Preserve and Increase Affordable Housing such as: - Target property acquisition, rehabilitation, and development funding for low-income housing within the station areas, including: - Low Income Housing Tax Credits - Ongoing local or state affordable housing operating subsidies - Weatherization and utilities support program - Local or state tax abatements for low-income or senior housing - Local or State programs that provide mortgage or other home ownership assistance for lower income and senior households - Streamlined state requirements for environmental planning for projects that include LBAR housing - Established land banking programs or transfer tax programs - Local or regional affordable housing trust funds - Targeted tax increment financing or other value-capture strategies for low-income housing - Developer Activity to Preserve and Increase Affordable Housing